KoreyMcG/ruby-book/README.md

-# This are my practice files for RB100 Introduction to Ruby
+# These are my practice files for RB100 Introduction to Ruby